vergjor/cypress-dragndrop-kit/README.md

-# cypress-drag-and-drop
+# cypress-dragndrop-utils

-Custom Cypress command meant for interacting with draggable elements in the UI
+Custom Cypress commands meant for interacting with draggable elements in the UI